temhotaokeaha/minetweaker.github.io/post.md

 The fields `powerPerCycle` and `totalBurningTime` are also settable.

-For the buildcraft filler, "soft" blocks can be removed by the filler (without dropping anything).
-Soft blocks can be added or removed with minetweaker:
+For the Buildcraft filler, "soft" blocks can be removed by the filler (without dropping anything).
+Soft blocks can be added or removed with MineTweaker:

 `modSupport.buildcraft.setSoftBlock(tile.water, true);`
 `modSupport.buildcraft.setSoftBlock(tile.grass, false);`